 Accessibility in Switzerland

-Switzerland is highly accessible to those living with disability or impairment.
-Almost three-quarters of the 1.8 million people registered disabled in the country are in employment, and their lifestyles and livelihoods are protected by law.
+Switzerland’s accessibility infrastructure ranks among Europe’s finest if you live with disability or impairment.
+Almost three-quarters of the 1.8 million people registered disabled in the country are in employment, and their lifestyles and livelihoods are protected by the comprehensive Disability Discrimination Act (DDA).

-The Federal Bureau for the Equality of People with Disabilities has strong powers at government level, while organisations such as Inclusion Handicap and the member association Procap coordinate services in the community, from transport advice to talent sourcing.
+The Federal Bureau for the Equality of People with Disabilities advocates at the government level, while organisations such as Inclusion Handicap and Procap coordinate practical services across communities – from transport advice to talent sourcing and independent living support.

 Airports